 Most of my life I've been drawn to graphic arts.
 Ever since I can remember, I was drawing stuff.
 Mechanical objects were my usual subjects, but sometimes I'd draw living creatures and scenes from nature.

-With over 34 years in my chosen vocation, I earn my living designing packaging and labeling for medical devices manufactured by Baxter Healthcare Corporation in Irvine, California.
+With 35 years in my chosen vocation, I earn my living designing packaging and labeling for medical devices manufactured by Baxter Healthcare Corporation in Irvine, California.
 I've worked for Baxter since 1990, but started as a temporary drafter on a two-week assignment back in March 1985.
 Today we manufacture the INFUSOR and INTERMATE Systems, which are portable, disposable, elastomeric, IV (intravenous) infusion devices.
 My work is personally satisfying, knowing that my labor directly improves the quality of life for people all over the world.
 Sometimes I even get to have a little fun creating and drawing.

 When I was a boy, I knew I'd be a dad someday.
 My dad passed on when I was young, so naturally being a dad was what I wanted most.
 I remember wondering as a boy, "What will my wife be like?" and "What's it like being a dad?"
 Thankfully, my life dream of becoming a father came true.
 After living with with his mom and step-dad most of his youth and with me a couple of years, Nolen's now a grown man, out living on his own.

 My other life dream was also formed during my childhood: the first time I saw someone standing on a surfboard riding a wave in Galveston, Texas, I knew that's what I wanted to do!
 Ever since that first vision captured my attention, surfing continues to be one of my greatest passions.
 Since 1996, "The Point" at San Onofre State Beach is where I pursue my love for surfing most often.